EN DE

 The Dilemma of the Death of the Self

-The problem we face is that the human being is so identified with this mental self-image, the thought-self, that they are immediately threatened with death as soon as it is called into question.
+The problem we face is that the human being is so identified with this mental self-image, the thinking I, that it is immediately threatened with death as soon as this is called into question.

 A gradual approach to a real concept of self is important, namely that «my body is what I am; my body is the ‘I,’ and not a thought about myself.»

-Studies on ego disintegration show that recognizing the illusion of the self leads to a temporary “death metaphor” that is associated with positive neurobiological changes (e.g., increased BDNF) (Liu et al., 2020).
+Studies on ego disintegration show that recognizing the self-illusion leads to a temporary “death metaphor” associated with positive neurobiological changes (e.g., increased BDNF) (Liu et al., 2020).
 Limiting identification to the physical body (“I am my body”) is used in somatic therapy as an approach to stabilize the superconscious and reduce the risk of self-harm.

 This is not about enlightenment, as practiced in many spiritual teachings, even though confronting this topic may bring it to mind.
 It is about the natural self-identification of who one is.

 It must be said up front that it will not be easy to tame this brain stem.
-Provocation or threats are absolutely not recommended - you would be picking a fight with yourself, and as explained earlier, this part of the brain is feared in evolution.
-A simple illustrative example is what happens when a person is abruptly forbidden from consuming any sugar - and that is only a mild comparison, but one that nonetheless demonstrates the forces of nature.
+Provocation or threats are absolutely not recommended - you would be picking a fight with yourself, and this part of the brain is, by its very nature, programmed to defend itself.
+A simple illustrative example is what happens when a person is abruptly forbidden from consuming any sugar - and that is only a mild comparison, yet one that nevertheless demonstrates the forces of nature.

-So no ego is to be “killed” here.
+So the goal here is not to «kill» the ego.
 For there is nothing in thought that could be killed.
-Nor will the “wild animal” within us die; rather, it merely rediscovers itself.
-To its amazement, it actually gains more through this.
+Nor will the «wild beast» within us die; rather, it simply rediscovers itself.
+To its surprise, it actually gains more through this process.

 When discussing the ego, the concept of complete enlightenment often comes up, a term also used in esotericism and many spiritual movements.
 This must be carefully and objectively distinguished, as much of what is taught in these movements lacks a clear path.
 Anything can be disseminated under the guise of «spirituality,» and esotericism goes even further here, even transcending the boundaries of the universe.
 Without an objective source, seekers are often drawn into topics that burden them both psychologically and politically.
 These include dangerous ideologies, conspiracy theories about governments, or notions of invisible, attacking beings.
 All of these are topics that have absolutely no relevance to recognizing the reality of the superconscious.

-It is also important to understand that extensive practical experience or knowledge of this subject does not constitute the omniscient enlightenment described in many teachings.
-Such totalitarian enlightenment (omniscience) is not feasible in practice, since the brain lacks the capacity to fully process the superconscious.
+It is also important to understand that extensive practical experience or knowledge of this subject does not constitute omniscient enlightenment, as described in many teachings.
+Such totalitarian enlightenment (omniscience) is not feasible in practice, as the brain lacks the capacity to fully process the superconscious.
 Furthermore, the honor belongs solely to the collective superconscious, and thus to no single individual.

 The thinker who believes himself to be someone is constantly striving to present himself in a better light.
 Yet it is not possible to use the values or abilities of the superconscious as a resource for oneself without being in harmony with it.
 The evolutionary brain has also understood this, which is why it has turned away from the superconscious.
 The eternal adversary, who thinks only of himself and defies the superconscious, saying to it: «Why should I turn to you when I can have so much more without you?» - Yet the tragedy of this decision lies in the fact that this greed claims its victims.
 A body that devours its own arm because it cannot get enough.

 The only means that leads to insight is compassion.
 Compassion is the only tool that reminds us of the superconscious.
-It brings us closer to the reality that, even if we cannot feel another living being or think from its perspective, we could still be one.
+It brings us closer to the reality that, even if we cannot feel another living being and cannot think from its perspective, we could still be one.

 In neuropsychological studies, the cultivation of compassion has been linked to increased activity in the ventromedial prefrontal cortex (vmPFC) and improved interoceptive awareness, which enables a more stable, integrative self (Weng et al., 2013).